-If you’re like most Singaporeans, you would probably need help finding a good property agent in Singapore at some point in life.
+If you’re reading this article, you’re probably in need of help finding a good property agent in Singapore.

 1. Property Agent Must be Registered with Council for Estate Agencies (CEA)

 The first tip for finding a good property agent in Singapore is to ensure he is registered with the CEA.

 This is an important consideration when searching for a good property agent.

 This is because there have been instances of individuals posing as agents despite not being properly registered with the CEA.
 Some of these individuals may not have the required knowledge and expertise in handling your property transactions.
 In other cases, these individuals may even botch your transaction and result in financial losses to you.

 How do you determine if a property agent is registered?

 It’s actually quite straightforward.
 You start by getting the agent’s CEA registration number.
 This can be found on the agent’s advertisements and the estate agent card he wears when meeting clients.